chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

         @include hidden;
     }
 }
-{% endhighlight %}
+{%- endhighlight -%}

-{% include content/heading.html title='One Step Further' %}
+{%- include content/heading.html title='One Step Further' -%}

 We can tighten this up by slowing down a touch.
 What happens if we *do want* a `span` inside an anchor to be displayed visually?

-{% highlight html %}
+{%- highlight html -%}
 <a href="/article/interesting-article">
     <span>Continue reading</span>Interesting Article by <span class="author--emily">Emily</span>
 </a>
-{% endhighlight %}
+{%- endhighlight -%}

 Looks like we’ve been a bit heavy-handed in hiding *all* `spans` nested inside anchors because we can’t differentiate here between our two `spans`.
 Let’s revise a bit.

-{% highlight scss %}
+{%- highlight scss -%}
 a {
     span:not([class]) {
         @include hidden;
     }
 }
-{% endhighlight %}
+{%- endhighlight -%}

 Since I know that if I have the need for a `span` to change some visual style, I will want to be specific enough to give it a `class`.
-The above code alteration, as we first discussed in [the previous article]({% post_url 2013-10-29-ill-scratch-your-back %}), taps into that fact and allows us to take advantage of our rule to always `class`ify any `spans` I want to style for visual reasons, so using `class`-less `spans` will hide our textual accessibility cues.
+The above code alteration, as we first discussed in [the previous article]({%- post_url 2013-10-29-ill-scratch-your-back -%}), taps into that fact and allows us to take advantage of our rule to always `class`ify any `spans` I want to style for visual reasons, so using `class`-less `spans` will hide our textual accessibility cues.

-{% include content/heading.html title='A Prickly Pear' %}
+{%- include content/heading.html title='A Prickly Pear' -%}

 But there’s a problem if we want to use [Microdata](https://schema.org/docs/documents.html){:rel="external"}.
 Let me demonstrate with a modified snippet of HTML from my site.

-{% highlight html %}
+{%- highlight html -%}
 <aside class="author" itemscope itemtype="https://schema.org/Person">
     <div class="author-name">
         by <a href="/about/">